 - 2.3.1 The mitigation objective for the proposed Wetland Restoration Area is to follow the "no-net-loss in wetland" principle and wetland enhancement and management scheme of the TPB Guidelines (TPB PG-No. 12C). - 2.3.2 The proposed Wetland Restoration Area in the Project will be composed of areas created by conversion of 2.02 ha abandoned fishponds.
 Currently the ponds in the Application Site are abandoned/not actively managed for commercial fish farming and thus the ponds are left without drain down practices just as the traditional management of the other active fishponds.
 There is only limited area, a narrow stripe along the pond bunds currently, could be utilized actively by waterbirds habituated in the wetland habitat in the proximity of the Study Area. - 2.3.3 Shallow water region is considered more attractive to the majority of the waterbirds recorded in the Application Site, including but not limited to Grey Heron, Chinese Pond Heron and Little Egret, of which their foraging behavior are found more frequent within the shallow water region than deep water region.

 Details will be discussed in section 3.4.
 Appendix 1 shows some of the waterbird species and plant species that could be attracted or planted in the WRA.
-The proposed restoration of wetland habitats will create more shallow water regions could compensate the loss of abandoned fishponds, resulting "nonet-loss in wetland" in terms of enhanced ecological functions and provide more microhabitats that are favorable for waterbirds. - 2.3.4 Given the lack of traditional pond drain down practice and the overgrown of vegetation inside or along the bunds within the abandoned pond of the Application Site, only 15 species of bird, 1 dragonfly, 1 reptile and 1 mammal of conservation importance were recorded during the baseline survey.
-The provision of wetland habitats aims to provide ecological functions as well as suitable habitats for the recorded species of conservation importance. - 2.3.5 Table 2.1 shows that the preferred habitats for the species recorded within the abandoned pond of the Application Site.
-The proposed managed ponds with varied depths of water zone and reedbed can provide suitable habitats for these species.
-The mitigation target of the proposed WRA is to maintain the habitat condition of the preferred habitats for the wetland-associated specie. - 2.3.6 Besides, the creation of wetland habitats can also provide habitats for wetlandassociated dragonfly, reptile and mammal.
-With planting of submerge plant, reed and the soft substrate water bodies, there will be perching spots for dragonfly adults and habitats for their nymphs.
-Wetlands with submerge plants could also attract insects and provide feeding opportunities for amphibian, reptile and mammal. - 2.3.7 With the provision of the wetland habitat of a total 2.02 ha, and the ecological functions as habitats for waterbirds and other fauna, the ecological function lost due to the permanent habitat lost impact could be compensated and is expected to be increased significantly, and the no net less principle requirement under TPB PG No. 12C can also be fulfilled.
+The proposed restoration of wetland habitats will create more shallow water areas than the present conditions.
+Thus, the provision of more shallow water regions could compensate the loss of abandoned fishponds, resulting "no-net-loss in wetland" in terms of enhanced ecological functions and provide more microhabitats that are favorable for waterbirds.

+- 2.3.4 Given the lack of traditional pond drain down practice and the overgrown of vegetation inside or along the bunds of the abandoned pond within the Application Site, only 15 species of bird, 1 dragonfly, 1 reptile and 1 mammal of conservation importance were recorded during the baseline survey.
+The provision of wetland habitats aims to provide ecological functions as well as suitable habitats for the recorded species of conservation importance. - 2.3.5 It is stated that within the Application Site, there is a loss of wetland area of 2.88 ha, which represents approximately 56% of the total area of the Application Site.
+The mitigation target aims to address the potential impacts on waterbird species due to habitat loss resulting from the proposed construction.
+The target is set to twice the abundance of the targeted waterbird groups/families as recorded during the pre-construction surveys during the same period/season after the establishment of the WRA (scope of surveys will be discussed in section 3.5). - 2.3.6 To compensate the loss of the wetland area within the Application Site, one of the mitigation targets is to achieve a two-fold increase in the total abundance of waterbirds of target families/groups of waterbird (as shown in Table 2.1) within the proposed Wetland Restoration Area in the same period/season when the pre-construction surveys conducted (details of surveys will be discussed in section 3.5).
+This increase will in turn constitute to about two-fold increase in the density of target waterbird families/groups in wetland habitat within the Application Site, due to the substantial increase in the ecological function to be provided by the proposed WRA.